IETF-Hackathon/mDNSResponder/README.md

 starting with the same factory default configuration that we did.

-Your AR750S should be in the default configuration, where it is obtaining an IP address for itself using DHCP on its WAN port (your existing home network), and sharing that IP address with its LAN (and Wi-Fi) clients by operating its own DHCP server and NAT gateway.
+Your AR750S should be in the default configuration, where it is obtaining an IP address for itself using DHCP on its upstream WAN port (your existing home network), and sharing that IP address with its LAN (and Wi-Fi) clients by operating its own DHCP server and NAT gateway.

-At this point, take a moment to observe that your computer connected to the AR750S’s LAN port or Wi-Fi cannot discover anything on the WAN port side.
+At this point, take a moment to observe that your computer connected to the AR750S’s downstream LAN port or Wi-Fi cannot discover anything on the upstream WAN port side.
-If you press Cmd-Shift-K (“New Remote Connection”) in Terminal, you’ll not see any services on the WAN port side.
+If you press Cmd-Shift-K (“New Remote Connection”) in Terminal, you’ll not see any services on the upstream WAN port side.
-If you go to System Preferences and try to add a printer, you’ll not discover any printers on the WAN port side.
+If you go to System Preferences and try to add a printer, you’ll not discover any printers on the upstream WAN port side.
-If you run “Image Capture”, you’ll not discover any scanners on the WAN port side.
+If you run “Image Capture”,
+you’ll not discover any scanners on the upstream WAN port side.

 To install the Discovery Proxy on your AR750S, bring up a Terminal window on your Mac and type: